 How to reach Patrika Gate?

-It is open throughout the day but best visited from morning to evening with enough sunlight.
+Patrika Gate is open 24 hours but best visited from morning to evening with enough sunlight.
 Visitors often report that the worst time to visit this place is during sunrise or sunset when pre-wedding photographers and couples swarm this place.

 There is no entry fee to visit Patrika Gate.
 It is free for everyone both Indians and foreigners.
 As of now, the parking is free too.